Reese Witherspoon’s Skincare Routine Revealed

 “Beautiful skin equals beautiful makeup.
 I love the Chantecaille Rose de Mai line.
 It’s amazing.”

 But her skincare routine isn’t the only thing that helps Reese Witherspoon steal the spotlight every time she shows up at a red carpet event, according to Yahoo News.
-That’s because the actress knows what works for her on the red carpet and she stays loyal to her style.
+That’s because the actress knows what works for her on the red carpet, and she stays loyal to her style.

 For January’s Golden Globes red carpet event, Reese Witherspoon wore a glamorous strapless canary yellow Atelier Versace gown with a high split.
 A decade ago, in 2007, the then-30-year-old actress appeared at the 64th Annual Golden Globe Awards red carpet wearing a very similar gown.

-2) Favorite Golden Globes Fashion ~ Reese Witherspoon ???????????????? pic.twitter.com/YxClMgSUWY
+2) Favorite Golden Globes Fashion ~ Reese Witherspoon???????????????? pic.twitter.com/YxClMgSUWY

 — Gabby (@Gabbycrts) January 11, 2017